scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 Alternating people from each larger group, one member will write one of their components on the whiteboard in-place and explain it.
-At the end we'll should have a pretty definiative list.
+At the end we'll should have a pretty definitive list.

 ---